kubeedge/ianvs/docs/proposals/algorithms/single-task-learning/fpn.md

 Pre-trained model: [Huawei OBS](https://kubeedge.obs.cn-north-1.myhuaweicloud.com:443/ianvs/pcb-aoi/model.zip)

-It is a traditional learning pooling all data together to train a single model.
+Single task learning is a traditional learning pooling all data together to train a single model.
 It typically includes a specialist model laser-focused on a single task and requires large amounts of task-specific labeled data, which is not always available on early stage of a distributed synergy AI project.

 As for the base model of single task learning, in this report we are using FPN_TensorFlow.
 It is a tensorflow re-implementation of Feature Pyramid Networks for Object Detection, which is based on Faster-RCNN.
 More detailedly, feature pyramids are a basic component in recognition systems for detecting objects at different scales.
 But recent deep learning object detectors have avoided pyramid representations, in part because they are compute and memory intensive.
 Researchers have exploited the inherent multi-scale, pyramidal hierarchy of deep convolutional networks to construct feature pyramids with marginal extra cost.
 A top-down architecture with lateral connections is developed for building high-level semantic feature maps at all scales.
 The architecture, called a Feature Pyramid Network (FPN), shows significant improvement as a generic feature extractor in several applications.
 Using FPN in a basic Faster R-CNN system, the method achieves state-of-the-art single-model results on the COCO detection benchmark without bells and whistles, surpassing all existing single-task entries including those from the COCO 2016 challenge winners.
 In addition, FPN can run at 5 FPS on a GPU and thus is a practical and accurate solution to multi-scale object detection.

 The ``FPN_TensorFlow`` is also open sourced and completed by YangXue and YangJirui.
 For those interested in details of ``FPN_TensorFlow``, an example implementation is available [here](https://github.com/DetectionTeamUCAS/FPN_Tensorflow) and is extended with the Ianvs algorithm inferface [here](https://github.com/kubeedge-sedna/FPN_Tensorflow).

+## Implementation

 Here we will show how to implement a single task learning algorithm for testing in ianvs, based on an opensource algorithm [FPN].

-For test of your own algorithm, FPN is not required.
-It can be replaced to any algorithm, as long as it complies the requirement of ianvs interface.
+For test of your own algorithm, the base model of FPN is not necessary: It can be replaced with any algorithm complying the requirement of ianvs interface.

-Before start, it should be known that Ianvs testing algorithm development depends on Sedna Lib.
+Ianvs testing algorithm development, at present, are using Sedna Lib.
 The following is recommended development workflow:
-1. Develop by yourself: put the algorithm implementation to ianvs [examples directory] locally, for testing.
+1. Algorithm Development: put the algorithm implementation to ianvs [examples directory] locally, for testing.
-2. Publish to everyone: submit the algorithm implementation to [Sedna repository], for sharing, then everyone can test and use your algorithm.
+2. Algorithm Submission: submit the algorithm implementation to [Sedna repository], for sharing, then everyone can test and use your algorithm.

 ## Customize algorithm